williamxu7/522-Group_30-Rockstars/doc/strathcona_housing_price_predict_report.md

 Property location is a useful determinant of property values, however, our use of longitude/latitude coordinates is limited.
 These features would be much more useful if they were converted into neighbourhood identification.
 Future work could incorporate this as Strathcona County makes available polygon shape files that indicate the latitude/longitude boundaries of its neighbourhoods.

-Our modelling here was restrained to Ridge Regression, and it would be worthwhile to compare prediction results to other well known models including the traditional Multiple Linear Regression and Random Forest Regression.
+Our modeling here was restrained to Ridge Regression, Random Forest Regression, and XGBoost Regressor, it would be worthwhile to compare prediction results to other well known models including the traditional Multiple Linear Regression and Ensemble models.
 Other more advanced and novel methods/models could be considered.
 Fuzzy Logic has been applied for housing price prediction in a city in Turkey [@kucsan2010use], while Machine-Learning approaches of C4.5, RIPPER, Naïve Bayesian, and AdaBoost have been evaluated for house price prediction in Fairfax County, Virginia [@park2015using].

 While our dataset had a reasonably large number of observations, the data is available to incorporate multiple years of property assessment observations into the model.
-However, this would cause our observations to not be entirely independent from one another, which would require some adjustments in our modelling.
+However, this would cause our observations to not be entirely independent from one another, which would require some adjustments in our modeling.

 # References